kennethprose/MinecraftModManager/README.md

 # Minecraft Mod Manager

 Minecraft Mod Manager is a Python script that allows you to keep track of all the mods installed on your Minecraft server.
-It leverages the Modrinth website to add, remove, and update mods seamlessly.
+It leverages the Modrinth and CurseForge websites to add, remove, and update mods seamlessly.

 ## Features